 The federally funded Low Income Home Energy Program (known as Fuel Assistance Program) provides certified eligible households with assistance in paying their energy bills during the winter season.
-Households where elderly, disabled persons and/or children under the age of 6 reside can apply for assistance beginning in July (date to be determined).
+Households where elderly, disabled persons and/or children under the age of 6 reside can apply for assistance beginning in July.
 All other households may apply beginning September 1, 2015.
 Fuel assistance season ends April 30, 2016.

 Benefits are calculated on a number of things, including household income, energy costs, and housing type.
 This allows those households with the lowest incomes and highest energy costs to receive the highest benefits.
 Applications are taken through our Community Services Offices in Dover and Farmington.
 Please note: Households can also apply for and receive electrical assistance at the same appointment, if eligible.